Sachinyadavdev/CMS-NextJs-Project/app/components/EditableInputs/USAGE_EXAMPLE.md

 ---

 ### 4. EditableColorPicker
-For color selection with visual picker, hex input, and presets.
+For color selection with visual picker, hex input and presets.

 ```tsx
 import { EditableColorPicker } from "@/app/components/EditableInputs";